-The Ooni Karu pizza oven comes in 2 different sizes.
-The original Ooni Karu 12 makes 12-inch pizzas on a 13" x 13" pizza stone.
+The Ooni Karu outdoor pizza oven comes in 2 different sizes.
+The original Ooni Karu 12 makes 12-inch pizzas on a 13" x 13" Cordierite stone.
 The newer Ooni Karu 16 makes anything up to 16-inch pizzas on a 16.7" x 16.7" pizza stone.
-The Karu 12 has an opening height of 3.89" while the Karu 16 has an opening height of 5.71".
+The Karu 12 has an opening height of 3.89" while the Ooni Karu 16 has an opening height of 5.71".

 Ooni pizza ovens can do more than just cook pizzas though!
 Just imagine a loaf of fresh bread baked in your own backyard.
 And with the cast iron grizzler pan (sold separately) you can easily cook roasted meats, flame-cooked steaks, and seared vegetables.
 Just last week we cooked chicken fajitas in our Ooni Karu 16 multi-fuel pizza oven.